michellabbe/docker-iperf/README.md

 # docker: iperf

-This is a Docker image to run the [iperf](http://sourceforge.net/projects/iperf/) commandline tool for benchmarking network performance.
+This is a Docker image to run the [iperf](http://sourceforge.net/projects/iperf/) commandline tool in server mode for benchmarking network performance.

 Total size of this image is only: